martinezalina/streamlit-docker-compose/README.md

 Here we go!

 > Note: This is a project based on [this one](https://github.com/martinezalina/streamlit-docker).
-> The difference is that the latter was used _docker compose_.
+> The difference is here I used _docker compose_.
 Why?...
 This variant, among other things, allows us to see the results of the code while we are coding without the need to do a ´docker ps´, ´docker stop container id´, ´docker build´, etc. In other words, it saves us _a lot of time_.

 ### Run the app